feedforfools/jumpsquare-extension/README.md

 # Jumpsquare - Browser Extension

-This repository contains the source code for the official "Here's the Jump!" browser extension.
+This repository contains the source code for the official Jumpsquare browser extension.
 It works in tandem with the main [Jumpsquare](https://github.com/feedforfools/jumpsquare) project, bringing real-time jumpscare alerts directly to your favorite streaming services.

 Never be caught off guard by a sudden scare again.
 The extension automatically detects the movie you're watching, fetches jumpscare data from Jumpsquare database, and displays timely on-screen warnings before each event.